Sash-github-account/linked_list_rtl/README.md

 **W.I.P:**

-Rest of the operations yet to be tested with a more comprehensive test bench.
+Rest of the operations yet to be tested with a more comprehensive UVM based constrained random test bench.